-Trujillo's main square is is one of Spain's most spectacular plazas, surrounded as it is by baroque and Renaissance stone buildings...
+Trujillo's main square is is one of Spain's most spectacular plazas, surrounded by baroque and Renaissance stone buildings sporting...

 Iglesia de San Martín

-Overlooking the Plaza Mayor is the 16th-century Iglesia de San Martín, with delicate Gothic ceiling tracing in its single nave, stunning...
+Trujillo's 16th-century Iglesia de San Martín looms over the Plaza Mayor, with delicate Gothic ceiling tracing in its single nave,...

 Palacio de los Duques de San Carlos

-On a corner of the Plaza Mayor rears the solid presence of the 16th-century Palacio de los Duques de San Carlos, nowadays a convent for...
+Off the northeastern corner of the Plaza Mayor lies the 16th-century Palacio de los Duques de San Carlos, with its sober classical...

-Famed across Spain for its copious servings of no-frills comida casera (home-style cooking), Troya enjoys a prime location on the main...
+Famous across Spain for its copious servings of no-frills comida casera (home-style cooking), Troya enjoys a prime location on...

 Pizarro Statue information

-A large equestrian Pizarro statue by American Charles Rumsey looks down over Plaza Mayor.
+A large, bronze equestrian statue of the conquistador Francisco Pizarro by American sculptor Charles Rumsey dominates the Plaza Mayor.
+But all is not as it seems.
 Apparently Rumsey originally sculpted it as a statue of Hernán Cortés to present to Mexico, but Mexico, which takes a dim view of Cortés, declined it, so it was given to Trujillo as Pizarro instead.